 How does a loyalty program integrate with a POS system?

 Most associate POS systems with checkout and payment software but they are capable of more, including supporting a company’s marketing efforts.
 Choosing a POS system that comes with customer loyalty software already built into the program can aid your marketing efforts with each sale your company makes.

 POS loyalty software helps businesses collect customer data, track customer behavior, and spending trends.
 Having more accurate customer data will enable you to better understand your customers' needs and increase sales.
 In the next section, we’ll dive deeper into how POS systems can support your customer loyalty program.

 1. Data Storage

 To run a successful customer loyalty program, you'll need some kind of software to track your customers' activity and the rewards that they accrue.
-Having this function built right into your POS software creates convenience and ease-of-use for your team.
+Having this functionality built right into your POS software creates convenience and ease of use for your team.